-As a learning-based organization, we firmly believe in continuous training and development.
+As a learning-based organisation, we firmly believe in continuous training and development.
 Various programmes were held throughout the year to focus on upgrading the competencies of our people in order to unleash their hidden potential while creating a talent pool for succession planning.
 Investment is made in structured on-the-job training, workshops and seminars covering areas on management, technical, communication, leadership and soft-skills.

-We also have in place a Management Associates Programme to identify and develop young people with excellent leadership and managerial qualities.
+In 2008, we initiated a Talent Assessment Programme to identify and develop future leaders.
+In addition, we also have in place a Management Associates Programme to identify and develop young people with excellent leadership and managerial qualities.